 Article 77(3) FPG enumerates three alternatives to detention: (a) reporting obligations; (b) the obligation to take up residence in a certain place and (c) the deposit of a financial guarantee.
 Details about the deposit and amount of the financial guarantee are regulated by the Ordinance Implementing the Aliens Police Act (FPG-DV).
 This amount must be determined in each individual case and must be proportionate.
-The law specifies a maximum of $\in$ 1,717.46 for financial guarantees (2 x $\in$ 858,73).
+The law specifies a maximum of $\notin$ 1,717.46 for financial guarantees (2 x $\notin$ 858,73).
 The measure is not usually applied in practice, however.
-Recent observations confirmed that this was still the case in 2020-2023 due to a lack of financial resources.
+Recent observations confirmed that this was still the case in 2020-2024 due to a lack of financial resources.

 Alternatives to detention are applied in open centres, in regular reception facilities, in facilities rented by the police or property of NGOs, as well as in private accommodations of the person to be deported.
-They are not applied in other facilities such as de facto detention facilities at the border in the context of the
+They are not applied in other facilities such as de facto detention facilities at the border in the context of the airport procedure.
+If an alternative to detention is ordered, asylum applicants have reporting duties.
+This includes presenting themselves to the police offices of the Federal Police Directorates every day or every second day.
+If reporting obligations or the obligation to take up residence in a certain accommodation facility are violated, the person can be detained.